by Ellen Isaacs

 I would like to consider the relationship between racism and economics in several countries that leads me to conclude the necessity of a non-capitalist framework in any one state.
 One is the situation in the US, a purportedly democratic state with an advanced system of capitalism and a long history of racism, which is economically necessary for its survival.
 Another is the economy of Israel, another capitalist state with a long history of racism, a similarly inegalitarian situation in the West Bank, and lastly that of South Africa, which has emerged from apartheid with racial economic disparities largely intact.

-We live here in the US, and it takes but a half-open eye to see the racism all around us.
+We live here in the US, and it is impossible not to see the racism all around us.
 Whether driving by the crumbling public housing projects, reading about police shooting young black men with impunity, watching videos of ICE agents rounding up immigrants, it is a tableau of a divided society.
-There is lot of talk about opposing or ending racism, but most of it operates on the assumption that racism in the present is a result of personal prejudice which is a legacy of a former time when racism justified slavery, and even then anti-black racism was said to be a natural human attribute.
+There is a lot of talk about opposing or ending racism, but most of it operates on the assumption that racism in the present is a result of personal prejudice which is a legacy of a former time when racism justified slavery, and even then anti-black racism was said to be a natural human attribute.
 Actually this could not be further from the truth, as was well laid out by the recently deceased historian Lerone Bennett.
 Racism was purposely and carefully developed in the 1600-1700s by the press, the pulpit and the schoolbooks in order to justify and continue slavery (see The Road Not Taken on this blog).
 Later, Jim Crow laws, housing policy, policing policy, hiring policies, and educational policy maintained racist ideas and practices.
 Today these disparities continue and the question is, can the US economy do without them?

 Based on US Bureau of Labor statistics, non-white workers earn 75% of the wages of white men.
 The yearly wage differential adds up to about $783 billion, compared to total annual after tax profits of $1698 billion in 2017.
 That is, race-based wage disparities add up to almost half of profits, not even including the similarly lower wages of white women.
 The gap may be explained by lower levels of training and education or prejudice determining who gets what job or different wages for the same work, but it is a gap the society could not afford to do without, whatever the cause.
 And the gap in social spending on vastly different levels of services like health and education is many more hundreds of billions of dollars.
 Racial health disparities slash years off of lives, due to differences in insurance coverage, quality and quantity of providers, environmental hazards, or unavailability of a healthy diet.
 There is a five year shorter life expectancy for blacks than whites, a gap which has actually decreased as white deaths from opioids increase.
 In New York City, the infant mortality is three times greater for blacks than whites.
 The wealth differential between white and black families in the US is about 10 to 1.
 Perhaps most important is the weakening of the ability of workers to fight back when divided by the chasms of race and national origin .